 How to Break a Lease Due to Family Illness

 A lease is a legally binding contract that ties you as a tenant to the rented living space for the agreed time.
-Therefore, in most cases, there are no legal grounds for breaking a lease due to family illness or other severe emergencies without paying the penalty or rent until the unit is re-rented.
+Therefore, in most cases, there are no legal grounds for or other severe emergencies without paying the penalty or rent until the unit is re-rented.

 Breaking a lease on your own to attend to a sick family member can prove costly, as you will have to deal with penalties and late fees.
 But DoNotPay offers you a faster, convenient way to reduce this financial burden by drafting hardship letters on your behalf or getting the landlord to make a reasonable effort to mitigate damages.

 Despite it being a noble act, moving out before your lease expires to go and take care of a sick family member is not among the legal reasons for breaking a lease in many states.